Sport is a crucial element of the educational experience we offer at The Leys.More Information

-Our outdoor activities include Rock Climbing, Sailing and Canoeing.
+Our outdoor activities include Climbing, Sailing and Canoeing.

 Pupils have access to the Leys Climbing and Mountaineering Club (LCMC), which provides an avenue for pupils to develop their interest in mountaineering further.
-Through the LCMC pupils can work towards the National Indoor Climbing Award Scheme (NICAS) levels 1 & 2.
-The climbing wall is used weekly for LCMC training sessions, CCF Adventure training, and also Games and PE.
+The school climbing wall is used weekly for LCMC training sessions, CCF Adventure training, and also Games and PE.
+Pupils are offered the opportunity to develop their Mountaineering interests further with trips to the Peak District, North Wales and Scotland.

 The majority of our sailing takes place at Huntingdon Sailing Club, a lake 20 minutes away.
 There we have a strong fleet of boats including, 2 Bosuns, 6 Laser Picos, and 2 Laser 2000s.